MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 ## Limitations with Offline mode

+- You can't make a call in **Offline** mode.
+When you're offline, the call activity card shows that you're offline.

 - You can't author a guide in **Offline** mode.

 - If you make changes to a guide as an author, those changes will not automatically apply to your downloaded guide.
 You must re-open the guide on the device you want to use offline to make sure the latest changes have been dowloaded.